Cashier charged in scheme to steal $3M lottery jackpot from unsuspecting customer

 Surveillance footage from inside the store captured the moment when another customer alerted Nunes to the tickets, which she took and placed behind the counter, according to Cruz.

 Cruz said the man searched for his ticket to confirm, but gave up when he couldn’t find it.
-That night, the numbers on one of the man’s Mass Millions tickets were selected for the $3 million prize.
+That night, the numbers on one of the man’s Mass Millions tickets were selected for the $3 million prize, KTLA sister station WPRI reports.

 The ticket didn’t turn up until a couple of days later, when Nunes and her boyfriend and coworker, 32-year-old Joseph Reddem, of Manchester, New Hampshire, reportedly tried to cash it in at the Massachusetts State Lottery headquarters.